Quasi-split symmetric pairs of $U(\mathfrak{sl}_n)$ and Steinberg varieties of classical type

 We shall study the irreducibility and normality of $\N_{n, v,\ve}$.
 Let $\G_v=\mrm{GL }(V)$ and $\N_{n, v} $ be its $n$-nilcone.
 To a partition $\mu$, let $\mathcal O_\mu$ be the nilpotent $\G_v$-conjugacy class in $\End(V)$ whose elements have Jordan type $\mu$.
 By~\cite[Corollary 4.4.3]{CG97}, $\N_{n, v}=\bar {\mathcal O}_{n^k,\ell}$ where $v=nk+\ell$, $0\leq \ell <n$.
 So

-There is a largest partition in $\P_\ve(v)$ dominant by $(n^k,\ell)$ (more generally an arbitrary partition).
+There is a largest partition in $\P_\ve(v)$ dominated by $(n^k,\ell)$ (more generally an arbitrary partition).
 So the variety $\N_{n, v,\ve}$ turns out to be a nilpotent orbit closure again and its partition type is listed as follows.

 Note that all orbit closures in (\ref{N-irr}) are irreducible except the last one parametrized by a very even partition.
 In the latter case, the orbit closure is a union of two irreducible components of pure dimension.
 This concludes the analysis of the irreducibility of $\N_{n, v,\ve}$.
 Further, the description (\ref{N-irr}) can be used to determine the normality of $\N_{n, v,\ve}$.
 As such, we have